MeMoElprince/bus-booking-app/README.md

 ## Build The System

 > The system has a predefined set of routes and buses.
 Users can book trips between cities with buses passing through multiple stations.
-Each bus has a fixed number of seats (12), and bookings are managed to ensure seats are available for users.
+Each bus has a dynamic  number of seats (12), and bookings are managed to ensure seats are available for users.

 ---